 Who: We may know Neil Patel as the co founder of KISSmetrics and QuickSprout, but notice that his sender line feeds back to QuickSprout.
 This is a quick technique you can use to drive traffic to one of your many online properties if you have multiple.

 Neil is also unpretentious about his big titles.
-He’s straightforward, brief and down-to-earth Neil.
+He’s straightforward, brief, and down-to-earth.
 However, this only works if you’ve already established credibility.
 I signed up for his emails by going to NeilPatel.com making those titles unnecessary.

 What: Neil is going to help us increase visitors.
-It’s in the subject line, the text and the title of the posts he include.
-Even though his email is short, it’s good to repeat information in new forms as a way to drive home your point without being redundant.
+It’s in the subject line, the text, and the title of the posts he includes.
+Even in a short email, it’s good to repeat information in new forms as a way to drive home your point without being redundant.

-Why: Neil is giving us one huge reason why we should care about his content, because he’s giving away actionable content for FREE.
-There’s a saying in marketing, you’ve got to give, give, give and then ask.
-Neil is the master.
+Why: Neil is giving us one huge reason why we should care about his content, and it's because he’s giving away actionable content for FREE.
+There’s a saying in marketing, you’ve got to give, give, give, and then ask.
+Neil is the master at this.

-In this beautifully brief email, Neil gives away content in four links and promises to “show us how.”
-Use this phrase.
-It’s one thing to give advice, it’s another to give the concrete steps as to how.
+In his beautifully brief email, Neil gives away content in four links and promises to “show us how.”
+Use this phrase: It’s one thing to give advice, it’s another to give the concrete steps as to how.

 Neil also includes a strong call-to-action in the very first line of his email: Let me know what you think.
 This is effective strategy for engaging your audience.

 Where: Neil gives numerous places to find his other work.
 Like Marie Forleo, he makes existing content continue to work for him, saving time and increasing page views on existing content.